-CED 303 Tests and Measurements (1 unit)
+CED303 Tests and Measurements (1 unit)

 This course provides the student with an introduction to test reliability and validity.
 Procedures for the construction, administration, and evaluation of classroom tests are examined.
 Instruction is given regarding using available test instruments for the assessment of academic achievement, personality, attitudes, and learning disabilities.
 Normative and criteria referenced tests are explained.
 Understanding test results and using test results in making educational decisions is also studied.
-Prerequisites: Educational Psychology and Instruction or equivalent.